Labeling queue

 1. Use Annotate to open your project and then select your project.

-2. When the project overview appears, select the Data Rows tab to display a list of the the data rows queued for your project.
+2. When the project overview appears, select the Data Rows tab to display a list of data rows queued for your project.
 The current priority for each row is displayed in the Priority column.

-3. Select the row (or rows) you want to change.
+1. Select the row (or rows) you want to change.
 When you do this, the Selection menu displays the number of selected data rows.

-4. From the Selection menu, choose Change priority, which displays the Change data priority dialog.
+2. From the Selection menu, choose Change priority, which displays the Change data priority dialog.

 Priorities occur in the background.
 When you confirm new priorities, a notification banner acknowledges the changes and includes a link to the notification center, where you can follow progress.